WestDRI/wgpages/content/chapel202203/chapel-01-base.md

 - Chapel provides optimization for **data-driven placement of computations**.
   <!-- - allow users to express parallel computations in a natural, almost intuitive, manner -->
-- Chapel was designed around a **multi-resolution** philosophy: users can incrementally add more detail to their original code, to bring it as close to the machine as required, and the same time they can achieve anything you can normally do with MPI and OpenMP.
+- Chapel was designed around a **multi-resolution** philosophy: users can incrementally add more detail to their original code, to bring it as close to the machine as required, at the same time they can achieve anything you can normally do with MPI and OpenMP.

 <!-- - has its source code stored in text files with the extension `.chpl` -->